amake/SuperTMXMerge/README.md

 Notes
 =====

+When reading TMX files, SuperTMXMerge uniquely identifies each TU by the serialized content of its source-language &lt;seg> and the types and contents of its &lt;prop>s.
+All other TU metadata is ignored.
+This may cause problems for systems that need to distinguish otherwise-identical TUs solely by metadata.

 When building for release, git must be present on the system's path in order to generate the version number correctly.
 That means on Windows you will need something like msysGit: